akeneo/pim-helpcenter/content/md/connectivity/manage-event-subscription.md

 Now, everything is set-up, you probably want to be sure your event subscription is working well.

-To do so, we added a new submenu, `Event logs`, where you have access to several log levels that will help you to understand why you did or didn't receive some events.
+To do so, we added a new submenu, `Event logs`, where you have access to several log levels that will help you to understand why you did or didn't receive some of the events.

 ![Event logs UI](../img/event-log-ui.gif)